Rick's Daily Tips

 There is relatively little profit in “leaving well enough alone”.

 But that being said, I also believe companies should deliver the highest quality product to the public that they possibly can.
-And when it comes to technology, it seems like they’re really missing the mark.
+And when it comes to software, it seems like they’re really missing the mark.

 Bottom line: Computers have been around for well over half a century now.
 It is not an immature industry.